ichuang/catsoop/README.md

-CAT-SOOP is a tool for automatic collection and assessment of online exercises, originally developed primarily for use in MIT's 6.01 (Introduction to Electrical Engineering and Computer Science).
-It has since been used in multiple courses at MIT, and also at Olin College.
+CAT-SOOP is a tool for automatic collection and assessment of online exercises, originally developed primarily for use in MIT's 6.01 (Introduction to Electrical Engineering and Computer Science via Robot Sensing, Software, and Control).
+It has since been used in several courses:

+* MIT 6.01: Introduction to EECS via Robot Sensing, Software and Control
+* MIT 6.02: Introduction to EECS via Communications Networks
+* MIT 6.s08: Interconnected Embedded Systems
+* MIT 6.s080: Brief Introduction to Computer Programming in Python
+* MIT 6.003: Signals and Systems
+* Olin College MTH 2132/SCI 2032: Bayesian Inference and Reasoning

 No animals were harmed in the making of this CAT-SOOP.